Diamondbacks vs. Rockies Player Props Betting Odds

-Corbin Carroll and Charlie Blackmon are among the players with prop bets available when the Arizona Diamondbacks and the Colorado Rockies square off at Coors Field on Friday (first pitch at 8:40 PM ET).
+Kris Bryant and Corbin Carroll are two of the players with prop bets for the taking when the Colorado Rockies and the Arizona Diamondbacks square off at Coors Field on Saturday (at 8:10 PM ET).

 Bet on this matchup or its props with DraftKings!